sy2002/QNICE-FPGA/README.md

 -------------------

-QNICE-FPGA is a 16-bit computer system build as a fully-fledged system-on-a-chip in portable VHDL on a FPGA.
+QNICE-FPGA is a 16-bit computer system build as a fully-fledged system-on-a-chip in portable VHDL on an FPGA.
 Specifications:

 * 16-bit QNICE CPU featuring 16 registers, 8 of them in 256 register banks
   (learn more in [qnice_intro.pdf](doc/intro/qnice_intro.pdf))